| |

 food subsidy by increasing the price of food in the

-excess holding of food stocks.
-These meant more losses,
+and excess holding of food stocks.
+These meant more

-and therefore a larger level of food subsidy, even as
+losses, and therefore a larger level of food subsidy,

-the current evidence of widespread hunger and malnutrition,
+and the current evidence of widespread hunger and